TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 # Problem Statement

+Dr. Gavin Wood has attributed the centralization of the web to a combination of factors, including network effects, economies of scale, big data ownership, and intellectual property laws.
+This centralization has led to a situation where most websites today are integrated with at least one of Google Login, Facebook, or Apple Pay, and many use all of them.

+While this centralization has enhanced usability tremendously, it has also stalled the development of new integrations.
+This is especially evident in areas where the big companies have no major influence, such as airline flight tickets.
+Central points in such areas, such as Amadeus in flight booking, can reach only the back offices of various websites.
+As a result, a flight ticket booked on one website can be used to book a car rental on that website only, and not on any other website.
+Similarly, one user's reputation works only in that website.

+This lack of user-level integration can be attributed to two main factors.

+First, despite the reasons mentioned above, the internet centers have become trust anchors.
+Anyone else providing integrations, such as a calendar other than Google Calendar, is questioned if they will continue to exist or not betray to user's trust.
+This trust problem was not resolvable without huge centralised internet companies prior to the advent of blockchain, which can be seen as a trust machine  that can facilitate trustless interactions between parties.

+Second, the number of system complexity grows quadratically complicated as the number of integrations grow.

-Despite its progress, the modern Web faces the 'Limit of 3' challenge.
+Due to these two reasons, the modern Web faces the "Limit of 3" challenge.
 Most websites are restricted to three main integrations: login, social media posting, and checkout.

-This limitation stems from a combination of privacy concerns, integration costs, and the absence of a secure, privacy-preserving mechanism to facilitate expansive integration.
+![Present Web relies on central integration points.
+They are the trust anchor of the Web](smart-layer-technical-paper-problem-of-3.svg)

-Moreover, the Web's fragmented nature has led to fragmented user experiences.
+The Web's fragmented nature has further led to fragmented user experiences.
 Consider the example of a flight ticket.
 In the current web paradigm, this ticket, while representing a token of value within its issuing platform, remains isolated.
 The potential for this ticket to integrate with other systems - updating travel statuses on social media, guiding users via mapping services, or communicating flight changes to hotel booking systems - remains largely untapped.
-Such straightforward integrations, though long overdue, are hindered by the Web's compartmentalised structure, where centralised entities offer piecemeal solutions.
+Such straightforward integrations, though long overdue, are hindered by the Web's compartmentalized structure, where centralized entities offer piecemeal solutions.

 This highlights the need for a paradigm shift towards a more dynamic and interconnected web ecosystem.

-![Present Web relies on central integration points.
-They are the trust anchor of the Web](smart-layer-technical-paper-problem-of-3.svg)
+A shift to break the limit of 3, allowing websites to connect to a bigger ecosystem outside the control of the current Internet centers, allowing integrated, not fragmented user experience.
+Naturally, such a new paradigm must include freely grown integration network, low integration costs, and with a design for secure, privacy-preserving mechanism to facilitate expansive integration.

 # Proposed Solution: The Smart Layer Approach